Belonging in Oakland: A Just City Cultural Fund

-Belonging in Oakland: A Just City Cultural Fund is a new multi-year program that will fund Oakland cultural practitioners of color to radically reimagine a racially just city.
-In Year One of the program, Reflect & Reimagine grants will support breathing space and idea generation for what a just Oakland could look like, feel like, and be.
+Belonging in Oakland: A Just City Cultural Fund is a new multi-year program that funds Oakland cultural practitioners of color to radically reimagine a racially just city.

 The Fund is a unique public-private partnership inspired by the cultural equity vision lifted up in the City of Oakland’s cultural plan, Belonging in Oakland.
 The partnership unifies Oakland’s Cultural Affairs Division’s vision with the racial justice mission of the Akonadi Foundation, and the power building commitment of East Bay Community Foundation.